RafaMMas/IberianFishHSMs/README.md

 forests (RF) and Support Vector Machine (SVM).
 All these models were trained employing the data collected in the Estena and Yeguas rivers.
-The data were collected during spring and summer and currently these models are the best option to evlaute the microhabitat suitability at any season.
+The data were collected during spring and summer and currently these models are the best option to evaluate the microhabitat suitability at any season.
 To select the models, we employed the function `ListModels` setting the arguments `Selected.species` to `"Cobitis paludica"` and the `Selected.size` to `"Large"`.